stereolabs/zed-opencv-calibration/README.md

 ![Calibration GUI](./images/calibration_gui.png)

-For each metric, the GUI shows the following information:
+For each metric, the GUI shows the following information in a table:

 - **MIN_VAL**: Minimum value stored in all the samples collected so far.
 - **MAX_VAL**: Maximum value stored in all the samples collected so far.
-- **COVERAGE**: The difference between the MIN_VAL and MAX_VAL, represnting the range of variation in the collected samples.
+- **COVERAGE**: The difference between the MIN_VAL and MAX_VAL, representing the range of variation in the collected samples.
 - **REQUIRED**: The minimum required value for the COVERAGE to consider the metric as satisfied.
 - **SCORE**: The percentage score for the metric, calculated as (COVERAGE / REQUIRED) * 100%.